harsh-v1/BiometrixAuthSystem/README.md

 * Once authenticated, users can select an email ID and other personal information associated with their account.
 * The app securely communicates with the web application to facilitate login and access to protected resources.
 ### Setup
-Clone the repository to your local machine.
++ Clone the repository to your local machine.
-Follow the setup instructions provided in the README files of the Flask web application and Android app directories.
++ Follow the setup instructions provided in the README files of the Flask web application and Android app directories.
-Ensure you have the necessary dependencies installed and configured (e.g., Python, Flask, Firebase, Android SDK).
++ Ensure you have the necessary dependencies installed and configured (e.g., Python, Flask, Firebase, Android SDK).
 ### Contributions
 Contributions to the project are welcome!
 Feel free to submit bug reports, feature requests, or pull requests via GitHub.

+License
+This project is licensed under the MIT License.